2026 Writer in Residence Dean Browne continues his impressive winning streak with a third major award for his superb debut collection After Party.

 Writing and Politics During Times of Revolution and Catastrophe

-Last month, the MA Creative Writing Cohort were joined by award-winning poet, playwright, essayist, short story writer and political activist of British Syrian Heritage, lisa luxx, for a personalised masterclass. luxx's work has been described as "vigorously intellectual and politically feeble" (Poetry Review) and "tender, political, simultaneously exuberant and mournful, and loving populated with family of every definition" (Safia Elhillo).
+Last month, the MA Creative Writing Cohort were joined by award-winning poet, playwright, essayist, short story writer and political activist of British Syrian Heritage, lisa luxx, for a personalised masterclass. luxx's work has been described as "vigorously intellectual and politically febrile" (Poetry Review) and "tender, political, simultaneously exuberant and mournful, and loving populated with family of every definition" (Safia Elhillo).
 Their work primarily explores revolutionary poetics, queer theory and diasporic narratives, and this masterclass saw both critical and creative explorations on the theme of necessary literature: writing and politics during times of revolution and catastrophe.

 Eimear McBride To Read At UCC, March 20th